Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis

-We randomly select 16 cars that we use as test points, that is we ignore their labels and predict them by applying Algorithms \ref{classification_alg} and \ref{algorithm_rng_classification} and an embedding approach based on the label information of the remaining 40 labeled cars and the ordinal distance information in \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All} or \textsc{T{\_}All{\_}reduced}.
-In Table \ref{table_class_car_data} we report the average 0-1 loss and its standard deviation, where the average is over hundred random selections of test points, for the considered methods and various classification algorithms on top of Algorithm \ref{classification_alg} or the embedding approach.
-In this experiment the dimension of the space of the embedding was chosen to be two and as classifiers on top we used both the $k$-NN classifier and the SVM algorithm, the latter with the linear as well as with a Gaussian kernel.
-Since we are dealing with a 3-class classification problem, the SVM algorithm is combined with a one-vs-all strategy.
-The parameter $k$ for the $k$-NN classifier and the regularization parameter for the SVM algorithm were chosen by means of 10-fold cross-validation from $1,3,5,7,11,15$ and $0.01,0.05,0.1,0.5,1,5,10,50,100,500,1000$, respectively.
-When using the SVM algorithm with the Gaussian kernel, the kernel bandwidth $\sigma$ was chosen by means of 10-fold cross-validation from $0.01,0.05,0.1,0.5,1,5$.
+We randomly selected 16 cars that we used as test points, that is we ignored their labels and predicted them by applying Algorithms \ref{classification_alg} and \ref{algorithm_rng_classification} and an embedding approach based on the label information of the remaining 40 labeled cars and the ordinal distance information in \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All}, or \textsc{T{\_}All{\_}reduced}.
+In Table \ref{table_class_car_data} we report the average 0-1 loss (see equation \eqref{01_loss} for its definition) and its standard deviation, where the average is over hundred random selections of test points, for the considered methods and various classification algorithms on top of Algorithm \ref{classification_alg} or the embedding approach.
+We chose the dimension of the space of the embedding as two.
+As classifiers on top we used both the $k$-NN classifier and the SVM algorithm, the latter with the linear as well as with the Gaussian kernel.
+Since we are dealing with a 3-class classification problem, we combined the SVM algorithm with a one-vs-all strategy.
+We chose the parameter $k$ for the $k$-NN classifier and the regularization parameter for the SVM algorithm by means of 10-fold cross-validation from $1,3,5,7,11,15$ and $0.01,0.05,0.1,0.5,1,5,10,50,100,500,1000$, respectively.
+When using the SVM algorithm with the Gaussian kernel, we chose the kernel bandwidth $\sigma$ by means of 10-fold cross-validation from $0.01,0.05,0.1,0.5,1,5$.
 The parameter $k$ for Algorithm \ref{algorithm_rng_classification} was chosen from $1,2,3,5,7,10,15$ by means of a non-exhaustive variant of leave-one-out cross-validation as explained in Section \ref{exp_art_classific}.
-Obviously, the embedding approach outperforms Algorithms \ref{classification_alg} and \ref{algorithm_rng_classification}.
+Clearly, the ordinal embedding approach outperforms Algorithms \ref{classification_alg} and \ref{algorithm_rng_classification}.
 However, one should judge the performance of our algorithms with regards to their great simplicity compared to the embedding approach.
 In doing so, we consider the 0-1 loss incurred by Algorithms \ref{classification_alg} or \ref{algorithm_rng_classification} to be acceptable.
 As one might expect, working with \textsc{T{\_}All} or \textsc{T{\_}All{\_}reduced} leads to a slightly lower misclassification rate than working with \textsc{All} or \textsc{All{\_}reduced}.